sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-deploy/ai-core-aiapi-postman-deploy.md

 [ACCORDION-BEGIN [Step 1: ](Create serving configuration for deployment)]

-Similar to the training we will now create a serving configuration.
+Similar to the training you will now create a serving configuration.
 This time the input artifact is the trained model.
-We also create a deployment in the same step, since that is just one more line of code.

 > **COLLECTIONS** > *POST* Create deployment configuration